secretbosscode/nzbidx/RUNBOOK.md

 CREATE TABLE IF NOT EXISTS release_other PARTITION OF release DEFAULT;
 ```

+Startup verifies that the `release_adult` table is partitioned.
+If it remains
+unpartitioned, the service raises a `RuntimeError` and refuses to continue
+until the migration succeeds.

 ## Graceful shutdown
 - **Steps:**
   1. Wait for outstanding tasks to complete.